ProAir HFA aerosolPronunciation

 - Use ProAir HFA aerosol with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using ProAir HFA aerosol while you are pregnant.
-It is not known if ProAir HFA aerosol is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use ProAir HFA aerosol, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of ProAir HFA aerosol: